WPBeginner

 If you are looking for a multilingual WordPress plugin to manually translate content on your website, then we recommend using TranslatePress.

-It is extremely beginner friendly and quite easy to use even for users with no experience of running multilingual websites.
-It is optimized for SEO and performance, two features that would benefit your business in the long run.
+It is extremely beginner-friendly and quite easy to use, even for users without experience running multilingual websites.

 Should I allow search engines to index automated machine translations?